Rollins School of Public Health, Emory University (USA)

 People from the Indian subcontinent are more likely to get diabetes even at younger ages.
 This project describes a randomized trial of culturally specific, community-based lifestyle intervention for the prevention of type 2 diabetes in men and women living in Chennai, India.
 Lifestyle interventions are programmed to seek to prevent diseases by promoting changes in health behaviors, improved diet, increased physical activity and weight loss.
 The results of this program will be used to make policy and public health recommendations, which will result in broader diabetes prevention efforts.

-- National Chronic Disease meeting, October 2009, New Delhi (India)
+- National Chronic Disease meeting, New Delhi (India), October 2009

-- Latin American Summit on Diabetes, July 2010, Salvadore (Brazil)
+- Latin American Summit on Diabetes, Salvadore (Brazil), July 2010

-- Consortium of University of Global Health, September 2010, Seattle (USA)
+- Consortium of University of Global Health, Seattle (USA), September 2010

-- Emory Global Health Seminar, September 2010, Atlanta (USA)
+- Emory Global Health Seminar, Atlanta (USA), September 2010

-- Research Society for the Study of diabetes in India, November 2010, India
+- Research Society for the Study of diabetes in India, November 2010

 - Express Buz, July, 2011 "Experts reccomend D-CLIP for diabetes"